List of content you will read in this article:

 You can see that the static hostname has been changed successfully.
 If you restart your terminal, you will see the changes reflected there as well.

 Method 2.
-Using hostname command
+Using hostname command with example

 You can also use the hostname command to change your hostname in Debian-based Linux Distributions.

 You will need Sudo privileges to use this command.
 Restart the terminal to see the changes.
 However, using this command, the changes will be made temporarily.
 This means that once you restart your machine, the old hostname will be restored.